ariqel/backup-tool/README.md

 Creates a full backup of the server and saves it to `backup-tool/backups`

 /restore
-Restores the server from the backup file
+Restores the server from the backup file.
+Usage: /restore "entire file name including extension"

 /wipe
 Deletes all channels, categories, and roles (except @everyone)